Simon Lam loves to eat. Although he isn't a trained chef, he sure knows what good food tastes like.

 The blue and black upholstered chairs added some colour to the room.
 Light green table clothes topped the tables.
 For Chinese New Year, they also hung plenty of red lanterns from the ceiling.
 Overall, the atmosphere was pleasant, relaxed and bright.

-I have gone to the Mandarin a few times, on non-holidays.
+I have gone to the Mandarin a few times on non-holidays.
 Their price for lunch used to be $16.99.
 However, on Chinese New Year, it was $18.99.
-It seems like a lot, but for that price you get everything from appetizers and entrees to desserts.
+It seems like a lot, but for that price, you get everything from appetizers and entrées to desserts.

-I then dove right into the heart of the buffet, the entrees.
-I picked up some vegetable fried rice, chow mien, shrimp with mixed vegetables, beef and broccoli and Kung Pao Chicken.
+I then dove right into the heart of the buffet—the entrees.
+I picked up some vegetable fried rice, chow mien, shrimp with mixed vegetables, beef and broccoli and Kung Pao chicken.
 Everything tasted pretty good.
-I especially liked the Kung Pao chicken--it was scrumptious.
+I especially liked the Kung Pao chicken—it was scrumptious.

 I grabbed myself a big plate for dessert because that is my favourite part of the meal.
-I loaded my plate with cantaloupe, honey dew melon, a piece of tiramisu cake, bread pudding and flan.
+I loaded my plate with cantaloupe, honeydew melon, a piece of tiramisu cake, bread pudding and flan.
 They were all very tasty.
 By far, my favourite was the flan.
 It was light, sweet and very satisfying.

-Also, unique to the Mandarin is the warm towel service.
+Also unique to the Mandarin is the warm towel service.
 At the beginning of your meal, you are offered a warm towel.
 And at the end of your meal, you are again offered a warm towel.
 It adds a nice touch of class.

 Know Before You Go

 The local Public Health Unit has a website that shows the results of recent health inspections of food facilities in the Kingston area.
 I checked there to see how the Mandarin did on their last inspection, but the results of the inspections were not shown.
 I have looked at their results in previous years, and they passed those.
 They have a pretty good record.
 You can check the link above for updates.